cheikhshift/samb/README.md

 # samb

-Go HTTP route management with Nginx like config language
+Go HTTP route management with Nginx like config language.
+The aim of `samb` is to provide a web server implementation abstraction, where users can specify which Go handler/function should process a request to a web server path.

 Here is a sample server definition :